christopher-johnson/phabricator-extensions-pubsub/README.md

 **BUGS**

-Report issues by creating a task here:
+Report issues by creating a task:

 -  https://phabricator.wikimedia.org/maniphest/task/create/
 -  and then add the phabricator-pubsub-extension project.